Volunteering in Patagonia: FAQs

 'Voluntourism' is an increasingly popular way for people to travel: by investing their time and/or money in the local economy either by ensuring that they book through local operators, or by getting involved in volunteer projects in the countries that they visit.
 It has evolved over the last few years in part because people are tired of seeing huge travel companies reap the benefits and have instead become interested in sustainable tourism.

-With high unemployment rates, many young people see it as a way of broadening their horizons, gaining life experience and escaping the doom and gloom of the recession.
+With high unemployment rates, many young people see it as a way of broadening their horizons and gaining life experience.
 Older people are also getting involved, and volunteer schemes are set up so that anyone can help through giving up their time.

 For some volunteers, learning Spanish either before or whilst in Patagonia is a big part of the experience.
 Our volunteer partner offers 1 week to 1-month programmes in Santiago which will give you around 20 hours of Spanish lessons a week.
 You can supplement this with 'intercambios' or Spanish/English conversations.